rehierl/html-outliner-spec/issue-associations.md

 of sectioning content or a heading element (see [type-5](#type-5)).

-NOTE - Here I assume that a sectioning element will never be an inner element of one of its inner sections.
+NOTE - Here I assume that a sectioning element will never be an inner element of any of its inner sections.

 The main characteristic of that connection seems to be that the section object is created when reaching the given node.
-Therefore, this connection could be described as: "This element triggered the creation of that section container".
+Therefore, this connection could be described as: "This element triggered the creation of that section container" or "This section starts with or right behind the starting tag of the given node".

 To understand why this connection has its use, it might help to recall the paragraph related to creating an interactive table of contents (TOC).
 In order